How to Convert Ratio to Decimal in Excel (3 Handy Methods)

 Convert Ratio to Decimal in Excel

-Now, we can convert it into decimal in two easy but handy steps.
+Now, we can convert it into decimals in two easy but handy steps.
 At first, we have to convert the ratio into a fraction.
 Then, from fractions, we can get our desired value in decimal.

 1. Converting Ratio to Decimal in Excel Using Format Cells Option

-For the first method, we will use the Custom Format Cells option to convert a ratio to decimal in excel.
+For the first method, we will use the Custom Format Cells option to convert a ratio to decimal in Excel.
 To do that, please follow the below steps.

-• Firstly, select the D5 cell and insert the following formula, and tap the ENTER key.
+• Then insert the following formula, and tap the ENTER key.

 Here, C5 is the starting cell of the Ratio of Male to Female Students.